ordually/cqa/Examples/readme.md

 1. It's an Enigma (2018)
 2. Codebreaker Returned (2022)

+## Object Oriented
+Problems that lend themselves to OO design

+Quoting Brett Reynolds:
+> Many of our [maze-solving problems](https://lmcodequestacademy.com/tag/mazes) can make use of classes in order to remember the paths taken through the maze, to avoid overlapping or backtracking.
+These classes can evaluate for themselves the possible "next steps" and also report their lengths and paths, as necessary.
+These problems do tend to be among our hardest, however.

+* [LMCoin](https://lmcodequestacademy.com/problem/lmcoin) features a simplified blockchain algorithm, similar to those used by cryptocurrencies.
+A class could be created to represent a single "block" within the chain.
+* [Past is Prologue](https://lmcodequestacademy.com/problem/past-is-prologue) asks you to build a database from which certain information can be extracted.
+Each item in the database could be represented by a class, responsible for parsing its own data and assisting with analysis of that data.
+* Some of our more difficult problems, such as [Flight Finder](https://lmcodequestacademy.com/problem/flight-finder), have you read in a large amount of data, which you then have to use to solve a problem (in that case, finding a flight itinerary that meets strict criteria).
+As with the previous points, you could use classes to store that data and assist with searching through it.

 # Tips
 ## Rounding
 Round Half Way Away from Zero (0.5->1, -0.5->-1)